SolarLabyrinth/solarlabyrinth.dev/src/content/articles/you-need-a-build-system.md

 Wouldn't it be nice if the game was automatically exported and uploaded to itch every time I committed to main?
 GitHub can do this for us, and this guide will make setting it up easy.

-> If you already know how GitHub Actions work, or just want to copy/paste the final result.
-Feel free to skip ahead:
+> If you already know how GitHub Actions work or just want to copy/paste the final result, feel free to skip ahead:
 >
 > 1. [How Do Manual Exports Work Anyway?](#how-do-manual-exports-work-anyway)
 > 2. [GitHub Workflow Basics](#github-workflow-basics)